 Note: The exponent (if present) must contain at least a digit.
 Otherwise the possible exponent prefix and sign are not part of the number (which ends with the significand).
-Similarly, if 'Ob', 'OB', 'OX' or 'OX' is not followed by a binary/hexadecimal digit, then the subject sequence stops at the character 'O', thus 0 is read.
+Similarly, if 'Ob', 'OB', 'Ox' or 'OX' is not followed by a binary/hexadecimal digit, then the subject sequence stops at the character 'O', thus 0 is read.

-Special data (for infinities and NaN) can be '@inf@' or '@nan@(n-char-sequence-opt)', and if base ≤ 16 , it can also be 'infinity', 'inf', 'nan' or 'nan(n-char-sequence-opt)', all case insensitive.
-A 'n-char-sequence-opt' is a possibly empty string containing only digits, Latin letters and the underscore (0, 1, 2, ..., 9, a, b, ..., z, A, B, ..., Z, ).
+Special data (for infinities and NaN) can be '@inf@' or '@nan@(n-char-sequence-opt)', and if base ≤ 16 , it can also be 'infinity', 'inf', 'nan' or 'nan(n-char-sequence-opt)', all case insensitive with the rules of the C locale.
+An 'n-char-sequence-opt' is a possibly empty string containing only digits, Latin letters and the underscore (0, 1, 2, ..., 9, a, b, ..., z, A, B, ..., Z, ).
 Note: one has an optional sign for all data, even NaN.
-For example, '-@nAn@(This_Is_Not_17)' is a valid representation for NaN in base 17. void mpfr_set_zero (mpfr_t x, int sign) [Function] Set the variable x to NaN (Not-a-Number), infinity or zero respectively.
-In mpfr_set_inf or mpfr_set_zero, x is set to plus infinity or plus zero iff sign is nonnegative; in mpfr_set_nan, the sign bit of the result is unspecified.
+For example, '-@nAn@(This_Is_Not_17)' is a valid representation for NaN in base 17.

+void mpfr_set_nan (mpfr_t x) [Function] void mpfr_set_inf (mpfr_t x, int sign) void mpfr_set_zero (mpfr_t x, int sign) [Function]

+Set the variable x to NaN (Not-a-Number), infinity or zero respectively.
+In mpfr_set_inf or $mpfr_set_zero$, x is set to positive infinity (+Inf) or positive zero (+0) iff sign is non-negative; in mpfr_set_nan, the sign bit of the result is unspecified.

+'''

+[Function]

-void mpfr_swap (mpfr_t x, mpfr_t y) [Function] Swap the structures pointed to by x and y.
-In particular, the values are exchanged without rounding (this may be different from three mpfr_set calls using a third auxiliary variable).
+void mpfr_swap (mpfr_t x, mpfr_t y)

+Swap the structures pointed to by x and y.
+In particular, the values are exchanged without

+rounding (this may be different from three mpfr_set calls using a third auxiliary variable).

+'''

 Warning!
 Since the precisions are exchanged, this will affect future assignments.
 Moreover, since the significand pointers are also exchanged, you must not use this function if the allocation method used for x and/or y does not permit it.
-This is the case when x and/or y were declared and initialized with MPFR_DECL_INIT, and possibly with mpfr_custom_init_set (see Section 5.16 [Custom Interface], page 47).
+This is the case when x and/or y were declared and initialized with MPFR_DECL_INIT, and possibly with mpfr_custom_init_set (see Section 5.16 [Custom Interface], page 48).